PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Going to try [Vitest](https://vitest.dev/guide/) and see how far I get before calling it a day.

+18 minutes latest, Vitest is passing all tests including the new ones for the getter script!! 🎉 🎉 🎉 Very similar API as Jest but far, far less configuration.
+Super pleased with it so far and, honestly, glad to try something new in this space.

 ## [[2024-03-20]]

 Looking at unit tests for the getter script now.
 This will require everything to run in it's own function., which will end up being a good refactor since we can catch any uncaught errors, log them, and make sure the logger shuts down correctly: